 It is essential to note that making premature withdrawals, typically before the age of 59½, can result in penalties.
 The Internal Revenue Service (IRS) imposes a 10% penalty on gains withdrawn from a fixed annuity before the specified age.
 This is in addition to any taxes due on the withdrawal amount.
 Therefore, it is crucial to carefully consider the timing of withdrawals and their potential financial implications.

 In summary, withdrawing from fixed annuities can be done through regular income payments or a lump-sum payment, depending on the annuity holder’s financial needs and goals.
 Beneficiaries also have the flexibility to choose how they receive death benefits.
-However, it’s essential to remember the penalties associated with premature withdrawals and the tax implications of withdrawing funds from a fixed annuity.
+However, it’s a good idea to remember the penalties associated with premature withdrawals and the tax implications of withdrawing funds from a fixed annuity.

 Fixed Annuities and the Accumulation Phase